ChrisMontez/Spectrofluorometry/README.md

 ## Conclusion

 Spectrofluorometric analysis was performed on a sample containing an unknown concentration of fluorescein in a 0.05 M disodium phosphate buffer.
-A linear regression model was created using seven fluorescein/buffer solutions of known concentration, and the Python scikit-learn library.
-* The R-Squared value for the regression analysis is 0.996
+A linear regression model was created using seven fluorescein/buffer solutions of known concentration and the Scikit-Learn Python library.
+The resulting R-Squared value of the regression model was 0.996.
-* **The concentraion of fluorescein in the unknown sample is 0.004 μmol.**
+* **The concentration of fluorescein in the unknown sample is 0.004 μmol. **